northstowekarate/northstowekarate.github.io/posts/2025/02/26/index.md

 * Wait for your opponent and get your timing right
 * Step back quickly
 * Keep your weight on your front foot
-* Block and counter with strengh and speed
+* Block and counter with strength and speed
 * Kiai on the final counter punch
 * Step forward when finishing